Sasha Bates is a psychotherapist whose husband, the actor and playwright Bill Cashmore, died unexpectedly at the age of 56.

 Waterstones says it ‘breaks down taboos and tries to find humour and light amidst the depressing, bewildering reality.
 It is an essential companion to help support readers through the agony of those early months, giving permission for all the feelings, and offering various methods of living with them.
 This book’s overriding message is that everyone’s experience of grief is different, but knowing more about the theory, and learning a new vocabulary, while not necessarily easing the grief, can help you feel less alone, and at some point enable you to reflect back and see how far you have come.’

-In this event, Sasha speaks with Dr Lesel Dawson, a Senior Lecturer in English at the University of Bristol who specialises in grief, Renaissance literature and the history of the emotions.
+In this event, Sasha spoke to Dr Lesel Dawson, a Senior Lecturer in English at the University of Bristol who specialises in grief, Renaissance literature and the history of the emotions.

 Praise for Languages of Loss: